salsita/react-training/README.md

 This file contains an entities reducer, which manages the entities repository.

-* Create an `EntitiesState` interface, which extends `UserEntities`.
+* Create an `EntitiesState` type/interface, which is equal to `UserEntities`.
 This state would contain all normalized entities used in the application.
 * Let's setup the `updateEntities` [case reducer](https://redux-toolkit.js.org/usage/usage-with-typescript#createslice) which would make a recursive merge of current state with the newly received entities.
 This is a common approach in the applications where the entities are fetched in small portions.
   * This function has two arguments:
     * state of type `EntitiesState`